AaronStra/GroVID19/README.md

 The graph below shows the loads on supermarkets in Singapore on the 29th of March, 2020 at 1 pm.
 There was no noticable panic buying going on in Singapore.
 However, there is a noticable mismatch between the loads of different grocery stores.
 ![Marina Graphic](/images/MarinaBaySands_Data.png)
-For customers this is not too big of problem besides the crowd itself and longer queuing times.
+For customers this is not too big of a problem besides the crowd itself and longer queuing times.
 However, in times of panic buying this could mean that people heading to crowded stores won't find basic goods anymore.

-Experience shows that panic buying seems to be an acute situation.
+Panic buying seems to be an acute situation.
 We made the assumption that in such a case the activity at grocery stores may be skewed towards earlier hours in the day, but a relatively low loaded store will also be less loaded than others in times of shortage.

 ## How to get started
 + Clone/Download this repository